-It’s time for this year’s edition of what has become an annual tradition here chez Q – the Quintessential Guide to Champagne 2015.
-While I am a proponent of drinking champagne throughout the year, there is certainly no more traditional time to celebrate with a glass of bubbly than on New Year’s Eve.
-If you’ve ever wondered the how and why of champagne, read on and if you’ve visited this discussion in the past, you can hop to the end for some drinking suggestions with several new additions.
-And while we may not all look as good as Jacqueline Bisset did with a glass of the good stuff,
+It’s hard to believe that it’s almost time to be celebrating the start of 2017, which, in these parts, means it’s also time for the Quintessential Guide to Champagne 2016 edition.
+Champagne is a wonderful way to celebrate throughout the year but of course there is no more traditional time to indulge than on New Year’s Eve.
+If you’ve ever wondered the how and why of champagne, read on and if you’ve visited this discussion in the past, you can hop to the end for some drinking suggestions with several new additions for this year.
+While perhaps no one drank champagne more stylishly than Nick and Nora,

 The history of champagne goes back about 300 years thanks to that famous monk above, who discovered by accident the wonders of extra wine fermentation producing those lovely bubbles.
 The key process in producing Champagne is that SECOND fermentation which occurs in a sealed bottle.
 The entire process is described below.

 The cuvée is the base wine selected to make the Champagne.
 The most expensive Champagnes are made from cuvées from selected vineyards in the Champagne region, which can be a pure grape variety, such as Chardonnay or Pinot Noir, or a mixture of several grape varieties.
 If a Champagne is made exclusively from Chardonnay, it is called “blanc de blanc,” white wine from white grapes.
 Most Champagne is made from mixed cuvées.